Lottery: India

 There are many lotteries in India.
 All lotteries are run by state governments but only 13 of the 28 Indian states allow them.
 The leader within Indian lotteries is the Kerala State Government that started their lottery department in 1967 following the country wide ban on private lotteries.

 The Kerala State Lotteries became an inspiration for other Indian states that started their own lotteries.
 As of right now lotteries are available in Kerala, Goa, Maharashtra, Madhya Pradesh, Punjab, West Bengal, Assam, Arunachal Pradesh, Meghalaya, Manipur, Sikkim, Nagaland and Mizoram.

 The public ban on lotteries in other states has not been very effective since several lottery providers allow Indians to play online.
 Indian players can play lotteries from all over the world thanks to online lottery agents and bookkeepers.
 Some states have tried to combat this with different measures.
-The state government of Tamil Nadu decided to ban GooglePay since it allows payments to online lotteries and awards its users in India with Scratchcards.
+The state government of Tamil Nadu decided to ban Google Pay since it allows payments to online lotteries and awards its users in India with Scratchcards.

 Indian lotteries provide a substantial economic boost for the states that provide them.
 In the fiscal year 2017–2018 Kerala collected GST worth Rs 908 crore and state revenue of Rs 1,691 crore.